 Retail, unsurprisingly, is a very customer-focused sector. ’The customer is at the heart of what we do’ and ‘Putting our customers first’ are examples of the sort of claims on retailers’ websites.
 The quality of customer service can make or break a retailer's reputation so employers want graduates who they’re confident will treat customers well.
 Make sure you add into your CV:

 - Times when you went 'above and beyond' to help a customer.

 - Any instances when you were praised by others for your good customer service (eg your manager).

 Your examples would look best if they occurred in a commercial environment, but any public-facing role (such as an advisory role for your Student Union or being part of Nightline) would impress.

-At the same time, however, retailers exist to make a profit and, even if you’re not applying for a customer-facing role, you are going to have to think about the bottom line: what sells and what doesn’t.
-If you do have any examples of where you’ve made a sale – say, for example, in a retail job (think of those credit cards and loyalty cards) or telemarketing – make sure you write about this and write about your success rate and/or how your performance compared to your colleagues’.
+Although customers are crucial to the retail sector, it's important to also remember that retailers exist to make a profit and, even if you’re not applying for a customer-facing role, you are going to have to think about the bottom line: what sells and what doesn’t.
+If you have any examples of when you’ve made a sale – such as in a part-time job, make sure you include them in your CV and write about your success rate.

 As well as giving examples of previous selling successes, think of your CV as another opportunity to demonstrate your skill in this area.
 When reading your application, recruiters will be judging how well you sell yourself.
 Put simply, is your application so persuasive that they simply have to invite you to an interview or assessment centre?